ocupop/dartlang.org/src/_articles/libraries/index.md

 ---
 layout: default
 title: "Articles: Libraries and APIs"
-description: "Read about the Dart language and tools with this collection of articles, style guides, and more."
+description: "Read these articles about Dart's core libraries and its APIs."
 permalink: /articles/libraries/
 toc: false
 ---

-Read these articles for insight into the Dart libraries.
+Read these articles for insight into the Dart libraries and APIs.

 <div class="break-80">
   {% assign articles = site.articles | filter: 'libraries' | order: 'date' | reverse %}